Updated March 23rd, 2021

 What happens to families who qualify who already have EPB internet, but it’s bundled with their cable?
 What will enrolling in this program do to their bill?

-Families who are already EPB customers will absolutely be able to enroll in this program.
-If your internet is bundled with the cost of TV and other services, enrolling in the EdConnect program will reduce the cost of your services by the amount you pay for internet ($57.99 for basic internet or $67.99 if you have the Gig).
-Depending on the number of other services bundled, the cost of those services may increase minimally — but the new bundle cost will be much less than the previous cost.
+If your internet is bundled with the cost of TV and other services, enrolling in the EdConnect program will reduce the cost of your services by the amount you pay for internet.

 If I fall behind on my TV or phone services with EPB, can I still keep my HCS EdConnect Service?